 Then there are Eikons and Dominants—the former are the most powerful creatures in the world and the latter are the human vessels able to call upon their power.
 Depending on the nation they're from, Dominants might be revered as royalty for their power or controlled because of it.

-Main character Clive (yup, that's his name alright) is the oldest son of the Archduke of Rosaria and was expected to be the new Dominant who would inherit the power of Phoenix.
+Anything can be a fantasy protagonist name if you want it to be.
+Player character Clive is the oldest son of the Archduke of Rosaria and was expected to be the new Dominant who would inherit the power of Phoenix.
 Instead, his younger brother becomes the Dominant and Clive gets the consolation prize of being named the First Shield of Rosaria.
 As the shield, he can wield a small part of Phoenix's flame and is in charge of protecting his brother.
 "Clive's promising career is to end in tragedy at the hands of a mysterious dark Eikon, Ifrit, setting him on a dangerous road to revenge," Square Enix say.

 Yoshida and Takai are working on FF16

-Another exciting bit of this announcement is the names attached to it: Final Fantasy 14 producer Naoki Yoshida and series developer Hiroshi Takai.
+FF16 has some hype-worthy names involved, including Final Fantasy 14 producer Naoki Yoshida and director Hiroshi Takai.
 After Yoshida's Creative Business Unit III studio famously turned around FF14, making it the huge success it is today, it'll be interesting to see how the pair tackle a traditional Final Fantasy presumably detached from multiplayer.